shikher9/DistributedFileTransferSystem/README.md

 # Technology and Algorithms

-The project uses netty for file transfer , Raft for distributing the state machine and synchronization among machines in a cluster , and CouchDB and H2 Database Engine for storing data.
+The project uses netty for file transfer, protocol buffer for message format, Raft for distributing the state machine and synchronization among machines in a cluster , and CouchDB and H2 Database Engine for storing data.
 All the source is in Java, both the client and the server and uses Ant build system.